belindaxo/BookBuddy/README.md

 ## User Stories

-- As a user, I want to be able to add a book to my virtual bookshelf and specify the title, author, genre, publication year, and number of pages, so that I can organize my reading collection digitally.
+- As a user, I want to be able to add a book to my virtual bookshelf and specify the title, author, genre, and number of pages, so that I can organize my reading collection digitally.

 - As a user, I want to be able to view a list of titles in my book collection.